Marklogic-retired/marklogic-data-hub/_pages/understanding/flowtracing.md

 ---

 # Flow Tracing Overview
 Flow Tracing produces a detailed view of the flows as they happened.
-All Flow Tracing events are recorded in the `TRACES` database and can be viewed with several UIs, described below.
+For each plugin in a flow the inputs and outputs to that plugin are recorded into the `Traces` database.
+Flow Tracing is great for debugging your flows because you can see exactly what came in and went out of each step.
+You can use Flow Tracing to track down bugs in your flows as well as performance issues.

 Flow Tracing can be enabled and disabled as needed.
+We recommend you disable Flow Tracing in production as there is a performance penalty for writing the additional trace information.
 Any uncaught exception will always result in a Flow Tracing event, regardless of whether tracing is currently enabled.

+Flow Tracing can be viewed with several UIs, described below.

 # Controlling Flow Tracing Events
 A flag in the Modules database controls whether flow tracing is turned on.
 There are two ways to enable and disable Flow Tracing: using a gradle task, or via the Quickstart UI.